kwan22/habits/level3.md

   </details>
 <details>
   <summary>Buffer setups</summary>
   Gradual introduction of the buffer mechanic with some setups that rely heavily on buffering to be viable.
-Jumps on or near spikes ("spikejumps") are common examples. <br>
+Jumps on or near spikes ("spikejumps") are common examples.
+The timesave from these is cool but not important: these are more useful as diagnostics in that the strat fails with improper buffering. <br>
   <img src="https://github.com/kwan22/habits/blob/main/images/lv3/3a_boxes_spikejump.webp" width="480">
   <img src="https://github.com/kwan22/habits/blob/main/images/lv3/4a_shrine_spikejump.webp" width="480">
   <img src="https://github.com/kwan22/habits/blob/main/images/lv3/5a_unraveling_spikejump.webp" width="480">